Komaru-cats/WorldBorder-s-addon-for-BlazeandCave-s-Advancements-Pack/read_me.txt

 --- Installing ---

+Install BlazeandCave's Advancements Pack 1.19!

 Installing for bukkit server (peper)
-Download and install datapack in the world
-- Download and install datapack in the world
 - Use bukkit-version
+- Download datapack
 - Paste it into World name/datapacks.